 — Elon Musk (@elonmusk) February 3, 2018

-Whatever, man.
 It’s a handheld gun that shoots fire.
 So maybe it’s not a real flamethrower by the strictest definition.
-So maybe it doesn’t shoot as far as a certain Arizona-based company’s flamethrowers.
-There are still lots of ways to put the Boring Company’s latest to to good, even practical use.
+So maybe it doesn’t shoot as far as this one.
+There are still lots of ways to put the Boring Company’s flamethrower to good, even practical use.
 And we’ve highlighted our top five.

 (And no, we don’t mean roasting nuts.
 That was a dumb joke, Elon.
 Stick to your strengths.)